AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 Once the extraction workflow has been successfully executed, the extraction file must be approved (provided that extraction file approval was selected in the delivery settings).

-For more on this, refer to [Approving an extraction file](../../campaign/using/marketing-campaign-approval.md#approving-an-extraction-file).
+For more on this, refer to [Approve an extraction file](../../campaign/using/marketing-campaign-approval.md#approving-an-extraction-file).

 **Step 2 - Approval of the message to the service provider**